hzi-bifo/SDplots/Software/README.md

 3. **Example**

 Say your input data is located in */home/johndoe/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
 You want to set the output name to *test_run* and you want sampling to be enabled at 50 samples per season.
 You would then run
->

  	$sudo docker run -v /home/johndoe/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test_run -r "A/California/05/2009" -g true -s 50

 4. **Stopping the Pipeline**

 If you want to terminate the pipeline, you have two options:
-1. Close the terminal in which the pipeline is running.
+1. Close the terminal in which the pipeline is running (ignore the warning that might pop up).
 2. More elegant: Open a second terminal, run `$sudo docker ps` and copy the container ID of the execution that you want to stop.
 Then run `$sudo docker stop [CONTAINER ID]`.
 It may take a few seconds befor the container terminates.

 - - -